angular/angular-cli/docs/documentation/home.md

 ### Additional Information
-There are several [stories](stories) which will walk you through setting up additional aspects of Angular applciations.
+There are several [stories](stories) which will walk you through setting up additional aspects of Angular applications.